There’s reassurance on every point

 Can linseed oil paint combat black mould?

-All of our linseed paint includes zinc white oxide, the active ingredient for tackling mould-growth.
+All of our linseed paint apart from Blackout includes zinc white oxide, the active ingredient for tackling mould-growth.
 Since it’s already in your paint, you don’t need to add it – or, by doing so, risk changing the colour.
 Plus, it contains exactly the right amount.

 Which filler can be used outdoors before painting?

-For small holes (up to about 1x1x1 cm), we recommend Rubinol.
-For large and deep cracks, try filling it first with oakum (flax drenched in pine tar), then finish it with Rubinol.
+Linseed putty is still hard to beat.
+For large and deep cracks, try filling it first with oakum (flax drenched in pine tar), then finish it with linseed putty.
 You can also use a more conventional (less eco-friendly) epoxy or resin filler; linseed oil paint should still stick to it, but you might want to test it first, to be sure.

 Can you paint when it’s raining?